kaliflowerx3/ZoltriTWserver/deniedmods.md

 CopiousDogs - Broken/Performance Issues
 Dab mod - fuck you
 Decocraft - Performance Issues
-Dimensional Doors - Performance issues/redundant to Mirror Dim
+Dimensional Doors - Redundant to Mirror Dim/No 1.7.10
 Druidry - Meaningless/Unfinished at 1.7.10
 Evilcraft - Had it, cycled it out
 Extra Util - Not Thematically Appropriate